-This provision is also an Enron-related one, and is only in the Senate bill; it raises about \$900 million.
-Under present law interest including original issue discount (the difference between issue cost and face value of a security on maturity, which is equivalent to interest paid at the end), cannot be deducted if it is contingent on the value of securities of the issuer or a related party (involving ownership of 50% or more).
+This provision is also an Enron-related one, and is in the Senate bill and the final legislation; it raises about \$1 trillion over the ten year period.
+Under prior law interest including original issue discount (the difference between issue cost and face value of a security on maturity, which is equivalent to interest paid at the end), cannot be deducted if it is contingent on the value of securities of the issuer or a related party (involving ownership of 50% or more).
 This provision applies the restrictions without regard to the 50% rule.